Skip to main content

 GST is an indirect tax levied

-GST is an indirect tax levied on the purchase and sale of goods and the provision of services.
-It is a comprehensive, multi-stage, destination-based t
+GST is an indirect tax levied on the purchase and sale of goods and on services.
+It is comprehensive, multi-stage, destination based, and charged on v

 Learning Objectives

-• Understand the meaning and concept of GST as a multi-stage, value-addition, destination-based tax
+• Understand the meaning, nature, and features of GST

-• Differentiate between intra-state and inter-state transactions and their GST implications
+• Pass journal entries for intra-state and inter-state transactions

 Frequently Asked Questions